iExecBlockchainComputing/iexec-doc/intro.rst

  - **Data providers**

-Data are the new gold!
+Data is the new gold!
 Data providers can monetize datasets usage and open up new revenue streams for their assets.
 A single entity can be all types of providers at the same time.